krmanik/Anki-xiehanzi/README.md

 Practice writing chinese by drawing stroke in anki and ankidroid.
 I have use existing js library for implementing this in Anki and Ankidroid.
 [Hanziwriter](https://github.com/chanind/hanzi-writer).

 # Quickstart
+## Anki Desktop
-## Download this sample apkg HSK1 for Anki Desktop
+### Download this sample apkg HSK1 for Anki Desktop
 #### Note: This will not work on mobile.
-https://github.com/infinyte7/Anki-maobi/blob/master/HSK1.apkg
+Download this and import to Anki after that add characters and pinyin. https://github.com/infinyte7/Anki-maobi/blob/master/HSK1.apkg

+## AnkiDroid
-## Download this sample for Ankidroid
+### Download this sample apkg for Ankidroid
 #### Note: It is working on Android also.
+Download this and import to Ankidroid after that add characters and pinyin.
 Modify as per requirement.
 https://github.com/infinyte7/Anki-maobi/blob/master/Write_Chinese.apkg